oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

 1. View details of the Oracle Autonomous Database

    In the OCI Console, in the main ("hamburger") menu navigate to the **Oracle Database** category and then **Oracle Autonomous Database**.
-Make sure you have the correct region selected (in the top right corner) and the compartment where you installed Oracle Backend for Spring Boot and Microservices (in the left hand side pull down list).
+Make sure you have the correct region selected (in the top right corner) and the compartment where you installed Oracle Backend for Spring Boot and Microservices (on the left hand side pull down list).
 You will a list of Oracle Autonomous Database instances (you will probably only have one):

    ![List of OraCle Autonomous Database instances](images/obaas-adb-1.png)